Frequently Asked Questions

 Thunders Q & A Section

-After you are finished doing your calibrations for the day, shut down the generator and the air box as well.
-Next locate the air supply line at the rear of the system and turn the air supply line handle to the off position.
-Drain condensation from the air pressure tank using the drain valve located on bottom of the air tank.
-Open the valve all the way.
-At the same time you should drain any condensation from the inline air filter sumps using drain valves on bottom of each sump.
+After you are finished doing your calibrations for the day, shut down both the generator and the air box.
+Locate the air supply line at the rear of the system and turn the air supply valve handle to the off position.
+Drain condensation from the air pressure tank using the drain valve located on the bottom of the tank; open the valve all the way.
+Also drain condensation from the inline air filter sumps using the drain valve on the bottom of each sump.
+Be sure to close all drain valves before starting up the air box or introducing supply air through the sumps/pressure tank from any other source.

-This same maintenance procedure can be located in the 2500 system manual, in section 4.3.4 Mobile Pneumatic Cart.
+This maintenance procedure is in the 2500 system manual in Section 4.3.4 Mobile Pneumatic Cart.

 Answer: Yes.